bigpipe/pagelet/README.md

 real-time communication (and make things like [RPC](#pagelet-rpc) work).
 The communication is done over a [substream] which allows Primus multiplex the connection between various of endpoints.

+### Pagelet._parent

+**read only**

+If the current pagelet is intialized from another pagelet, it will have a `_parent` reference.
+The pagelets' parent name will be stored so that client-side initialization is deferred till the parent is rendered.

 ## License